muhitulh/mearge-nuclear-genome-with-mitogenome-assemblies/README.md

 conda install -c bioconda bioawk
 ```

-- To run the blast command on a list of FASTA files (assuming both nuclear and mito assembly in same folder)
+- To run the blast command on a list of FASTA files (assuming both nuclear and mito assembly in same folder): '1_run_blast.sh'
 ```
 #!/bin/bash